 Outcomes Essential services.
 Distribution of benefits Private landowners in the scheme benefit directly by provision of a drainage and/or water scheme.
 Time frame of benefits On-going.
 Contributors to need for activity Some pump drainage schemes are necessary because of the construction of stop-banks, e.g. Lower Ruamahanga River.
-Costs and benefits of distinct funding A scheme rate is a cost-effective mechanism that makes sure that significant beneficiaries of the activity pay their reasonable share of the costs.
+A scheme rate is a cost-effective mechanism that makes sure that significant beneficiaries of the activity pay their reasonable share of the costs.